fmorenopino/HeterogeneousHMM/README.md

 Based on the next code and papers:

-HMM implementation for activity recognition based on guyz´s one: https://github.com/guyz/HMM
+HMM implementation based on guyz´s one: https://github.com/guyz/HMM

 "A Tutorial on Hidden Markov Models and Selected Applications in Speech Recognition, LR RABINER 1989" and "A Gentle Tutorial of the EM Algorithm and its Application to Parameter Estimation for Gaussian Mixture and Hidden Markov Models, Jeff A. Bilmes 1998"